The King's Award for Voluntary Service

-The King's Award for Voluntary Service, previously known as The Queen's Award for Voluntary Service, is an annual award given to groups in the voluntary sector of the United Kingdom.
-Winning groups are announced in the London Gazette on 2 June each year, the anniversary of the coronation of Elizabeth II.
-From 2023, the awards will be announced on 14 November, Charles III's birthday.
+The King's Award for Voluntary Service, previously known as The Queen's Award for Voluntary Service, is an annual award given to groups in the voluntary sector of the United Kingdom and the Crown Dependencies.
+Until 2022, awardees were announced in the London Gazette on 2 June each year, the anniversary of the coronation of Elizabeth II.
+Starting in 2023, the awards have been announced on 14 November, Charles III's birthday.

 The award is equivalent to the MBE and is the highest award that can be made to a voluntary group.
-The award is managed by the Department for Digital, Culture, Media and Sport.
+The award is managed by the UK Department for Culture, Media and Sport.

 History

 The award was announced by Elizabeth II on 30 April 2002, in celebration of her Golden Jubilee, as part of her Golden Jubilee speech to the House of Lords and House of Commons.

-The first awards were made in 2003.
+The first awards were made in 2003, then called the Queen's Golden Jubilee Award.

 In February 2023, it was announced by Charles III that he wished to continue his mother's legacy by giving his name to the awards.

 The awards will be announced annually from 2023 on his birthday, 14 November.

 Eligibility

-With the majority of volunteers, groups of two or more people for volunteer work can be nominated, and more than half of the volunteers must have rights living in the UK.
-Their works must be on service, meets a need, supported, recognised and respected for and by the local community.
-The groups of volunteers must be running their service for three years or more.
+Groups of three or more people can be nominated.
+The group must have been in operation for at least three years and their work must provide a specific and direct benefit to the local community.

 Award

-Nominations are made online and one award is given per three nominations on average.
+Nominations are made online and around one in three nominations are successful.
 Winners receive a certificate signed by the King and a domed glass crystal.
 The volunteer group's representatives also may be invited to attend a royal garden party by the King.

 Procedure for assessment and selection

-Each nomination is first appraised in the county where the group works.
-This appraisal is led by the Lord Lieutenant, His Majesty's representative in the county, helped by a County Assessment Panel of leading representatives from diverse sectors of the community.
-The Lord Lieutenant or their representatives, or both, may meet with the nominated group.
+Each nomination is first appraised in the county or crown dependency where the group works.
+This appraisal is led by the Lord Lieutenant (or Lieutenant Governor in the Crown Dependencies), His Majesty's representative in the county or country, helped by a County/Country Assessment Panel of leading representatives from diverse sectors of the community.
+The Lord Lieutenant/Lieutenant Governor or their representatives, or both, may meet with the nominated group.

-A Specialist Assessment Panel of independent volunteering experts from across the UK judge nominated groups against the Award criteria, taking into account the first appraisal.
+A Specialist Assessment Panel of independent volunteering experts from across the UK judge nominated groups against the award criteria, taking into account the first appraisal.
 The panel passes its recommendations to the Main Award Committee.

 The Main Award Committee advise the Cabinet Office and the Minister for Civil Society.

 The award is decided after the King has given his formal approval.

-Recipients
+Recipients of The King's Award for Voluntary Service (2023 onwards)

+The recipients of the inaugural King's Award for Voluntary Service were gazetted on Tuesday 14 November 2023.

+Recipients of The Queen's Award for Voluntary Service (up to 2022)

 As of June 2018, over 1,500 groups had received the award, including: